dgc-network/dgc-platform-v1/docs/source/introduction.rst

 Introduction
 ************

-Hyperledger Grid is a platform for building supply chain solutions that include distributed ledger components.
+dgc-platform is a platform for building supply chain solutions that include distributed ledger components.
 This project provides a set of modular components for developing smart contracts and client interfaces, including domain-specific data models (such as GS1 product definitions), smart-contract